Tonwalter888/YTLitePlusEXTRA/README.md

 **NOTE:**
 - If you see a popup says "Incompatible Tweaks Detected",just check on "Don't show for this version",click on "I accept all risks" and ignore it.
-- If YouTube's loop video feature doesn't work,use YouLoop in Settings -> Video Overlay -> Show Loop Video Button
+- If YouTube's loop video feature doesn't work,use YouLoop in Settings -> Video Overlay -> Show Loop Video Button instead.

 ## Main Features
 - YTLite (eg. Download Videos,No ads,Background Playback)